|

 Phone (315) 435-3800

 The Forensic Laboratories provide high quality scientific laboratory services in support of the administration of justice and public safety programs for the citizens of Onondaga and surrounding counties.
-The laboratories are accredited by the American Society of Crime Laboratory Directors Laboratory Accreditation Board (ASCLD/LAB-International) and the New York State Commission on Forensic Science.
-The Forensic Laboratories are comprised of six disciplines: Latent Prints, Forensic Chemistry, Firearms, Trace Evidence, Digital Evidence, and Forensic Biology/DNA.
+The laboratories are accredited by the New York State Commission on Forensic Science and ANAB (ANSI National Accreditation Board; ANSI=American National Standards Institute) to the ANAB 17025:2017 Forensic Science Testing Laboratory Accreditation Requirements and to the FBI Quality Assurance Standards for Forensic DNA Testing Laboratories: 2020.
+The Forensic Laboratories are comprised of five disciplines: Digital Evidence, Firearms, Forensic Chemistry, Forensic Biology/DNA, and Latent Prints.
 These disciplines are responsible for analyzing physical evidence to assist in the investigation of crime for law enforcement agencies and the District Attorney’s office.

 The Forensic Chemistry section analyzes powders, tablets, and plant material for the presence of controlled substances.
 This section is also responsible for analyzing fire debris and liquids collected in arson investigations to determine if accelerants are present.

-The Forensic Biology/DNA section receives biological evidence as part of homicide, sexual assault, burglary, and other types of criminal investigations.
-The section identifies bodily fluids and performs DNA analysis on items of probative value to the case.
+The Forensic Biology/DNA section identifies bodily fluids on submitted evidence and performs DNA analysis on items of probative value to the case.
 Current DNA technologies can be used to link suspects to a crime or eliminate individuals from suspicion.
-In addition, the DNA laboratory serves as a local casework database site for entry and searching of profiles in the national Combined DNA Index System (CODIS).
-This database can be used to link unsolved crimes to each other, identify a previously convicted offender as a contributor of the crime scene DNA, or to associate unidentified remains with missing persons.
+The DNA laboratory serves as a local casework database site for entry and searching of profiles in the state and national Combined DNA Index System (CODIS).
+The CODIS database can be used to link unsolved crimes, identify a previously convicted offender as a contributor to crime scene DNA, or associate unidentified remains with missing persons.

 *The Forensic Laboratories do not provide analysis for private citizens or for civil litigations.